MrDeym/MrDeym/README.md

 - 👋 Hi, I’m @MrDeym
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...Back-end
+- 🌱 I’m currently learning ...React
-- 💞️ I’m looking to collaborate on ...DBMS
+- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---